brouhaha/voyager-lcd/README.md

 ## Building from source

-The program requires C++20 , Qt 6, Python 3, and SCons 4.
-It has been
-(only slightly) tested on Fedora 37 Linux with GCC 12.2.1, Qt 6.4.1, Python 3.11, and SCons 4.4.1
+The program builds on Linux or Posix systems, and requires C++20 , Qt 6, Python 3, and SCons 4.
+It has been (only slightly) tested on Fedora 37 Linux with GCC 12.2.1, Qt 6.4.1, Python 3.11, and SCons 4.4.1.

 To build:

 - `scons`

-The resulting executable will be build/native/voyager-lcd.
+The resulting executable will be build/posix/voyager-lcd.
 The executable may be installed simply by copying it into any desired directory.

 ## License